gabrielbrian/CoordinateExtraction/README.md

 # CoordinateExtraction
-python app for batch extracting and formatting coordinates.
+Small tkinter app for extracting and formatting coordinates from the exif data in images.